-Born in 1980, Dakar, Senegal
+Born in 1980, Dakar, Senegal.

 Lives and works between Paris and Dakar.

-In his first series entitled Futur du beau, Omar Victor Diop hijacks consumer goods and garbage to dress his models while questioning standards of beauty and elegance.
-This was followed by the Studio des Vanités series in 2013, which portrays a creative, ambitious and urban African generation.
-He captures the lifestyle and diversity of modern African societies.
-He was then inspired by the great historical African photographers, Mama Casset, Seydou Keïta, Malick Sidibé, as well as the famous designer Jean-Paul Goude.
-From 2014, with Diaspora, Omar Victor Diop puts himself on stage by re-enacting portraits of African notables who have marked history.
-This series marks the beginning of an international consecration.
-The Liberty series (2017) evokes and juxtaposes key moments of Black protests, events that are certainly distinct in time, geography and scope, but which the photographer places in a common chronology, that of a quest for freedom that is too often scorned.
-These representations are a tribute to those who aspire to freedom and dignity.
+From 2014, with Diaspora, Omar Victor Diop places himself on stage by re-enacting portraits of African notables who have marked history.
+This series marks the beginning of his international recognition.
+The Liberty series (2017) evokes and juxtaposes key moments of Black protest—events that are distinct in time, geography, and scope, but which the photographer brings together within a common chronology: that of a struggle for freedom that is too often denied.
+These representations pay tribute to those who aspire to freedom and dignity.

-Omar Victor Diop's work connects the history and modernity of African societies: "It has been exactly ten years since I picked up a camera with the intention of showing the struggle of my people, their moments of pride, their altruism, their incredible diversity and their capacity to adapt.
+Omar Victor Diop’s work connects the history and modernity of African societies: “It has been exactly ten years since I picked up a camera with the intention of showing the struggle of my people, their moments of pride, their altruism, their incredible diversity, and their capacity to adapt.”

 Collections

-Brooklyn Museum, New-York, USA
+Brooklyn Museum, New York, USA

 Minneapolis Institute of Art, Mineapolis, USA